 - In a small saucepan, bring water to a boil.
 Stir in barley.
 Reduce heat; simmer, covered, 8-10 minutes or until barley is tender.
 Remove from heat; let stand 5 minutes.
 Cool slightly.

-- Grill, covered, over medium heat 4-5 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Serve on buns; top as desired.
-Yield: 2 servings.
+- Grill, covered, over medium heat 4-5 minutes on each side or until a thermometer reads 160°.
+Serve on buns with toppings as desired.

 Health Tip: Including barley adds 3 grams fiber and saves 5 grams fat compared to an all-beef burger the same size.